 Spelt is another iron-rich ancient grain.
 It contains around 3.2 mg of iron per cup cooked, or 18% of the RDI.
-Moreover, spelt offers around 5–6 grams of protein per portion, which is approximately 1.5 times more protein than more modern grains, such as wheat.
+Moreover, spelt offers around 5–6 grams of protein per portion, which is approximately 1.5 times more protein than more modern grains, such as wheat.16.
+Oats

 Oats are a delicious and easy way to add iron to your diet.
-A cup of cooked oats contains around 3.4 mg of iron — 19% of the RDI — as well as good amounts of plant protein, fiber, magnesium, zinc and folate.
+A cup of cooked oats contains around 3.4 mg of iron — 19% of the RDI — as well as good amounts of plant protein, fiber, magnesium, zinc and folate.17.
+Quinoa

 Like amaranth, quinoa is a gluten-free pseudocereal rich in complete protein, fiber, complex carbs, vitamins and minerals.
-It offers around 2.8 mg of iron per cup cooked, or 16% of the RDI.
+It offers around 2.8 mg of iron per cup cooked, or 16% of the RDI.18.
+Coconut Milk

 Coconut milk can be a tasty alternative to cow's milk.
 Although very high in fat, it's a good source of several vitamins and minerals, including magnesium, copper and manganese.
-Coconut milk also contains a good amount of iron — more specifically, around 3.8 mg per half cup (118 ml), or around 21% of the RDI.
+Coconut milk also contains a good amount of iron — more specifically, around 3.8 mg per half cup (118 ml), or around 21% of the RDI.19.
+Dark Chocolate

 Dark chocolate contains significantly more nutrients than its milk chocolate counterpart.
-Not only does it offer 3.3 mg of iron per ounce (28 grams), meeting around 18% of the RDI, but it also contains a good amount of fiber, magnesium, copper and manganese.
+Not only does it offer 3.3 mg of iron per ounce (28 grams), meeting around 18% of the RDI, but it also contains a good amount of fiber, magnesium, copper and manganese.20.
+Blackstrap Molasses

 Blackstrap molasses is a sweetener often claimed to be healthier than table sugar.
 In terms of iron, it contains around 1.8 mg of iron per two tablespoons, or around 10% of the RDI.